11 Tips to improve your credit score for a mortgage

 5. Pay bills by direct debit

-Missing a payment will leave a negative mark in your credit report, and it can push your credit score down.
+Missing a payment will leave a negative mark on your credit report, and it can push your credit score down.
 An easy way to avoid this is to make sure all your bills are paid by direct debit.

 6. Prove you can manage debt